AGrigis/pysphinxdoc/README.rst

 ------

-Here is an exemple to generate the 'pysphinxdoc' module documentation: first execute 'python sphinxdoc -v 2 -p $HOME/git/pysphinxdoc/ -n pysphinxdoc -o $HOME/git/pysphinxdoc/doc/' and then in the $HOME/git/pysphinxdoc/doc/ folder 'make raw-html'.
+Here is an exemple to generate the 'pysphinxdoc' module documentation: first execute 'sphinxdoc -v 2 -p $HOME/git/pysphinxdoc/ -n pysphinxdoc -o $HOME/git/pysphinxdoc/doc/' and then in the $HOME/git/pysphinxdoc/doc/ folder 'make raw-html'.